-The team isolated Feature 29 in a pedestal during the excavation of Level B1, then bisected the feature north-south and removed the eastern half in an arbitrary 0.5 ft. level.
 Archaeologists mapped the west wall profile of the feature, which indicated that the feature tapered to a bowl-like shape at its base.
 The eastern portion of feature fill contained brick, charcoal, mortar, nails, metal fragments, and bone.
-The soil below this fill was sterile.
+The subsoil below this fill was sterile.

 Feature 31.
-Feature 31 was first discovered in Block 3 Lot 4 Excavation Unit 11, Levels A2-B2.
-It is a concentration of two large fieldstones oriented north-south and surrounded by several large cobbles and aggregates of mortar (Figs. 3.10).
-Team Y interpreted this assembly as an isolated foundation which likely served as the base of a brick chimney stack.
-Within
+Feature 31 was first discovered in Block 3, Lot 4, Excavation Unit 11, Levels A2-B2.
+It consisted of a concentration of two large fieldstones oriented north-south and surrounded by several large cobbles and aggregates of mortar (Figures 4.10 and 4.11).
+Team Y interpreted this grouping as an isolated foundation which likely served as the base of a brick chimney stack.

-Figure 3.10.
+Figure 4.10.
 Plan view of Feature 31, fieldstone foundation base, within EU 11 and EU 13.
-Feature 38 consists of the 10YR 3/2 silty loam deposit on the west (interior) side of Feature 31, and Feature 39 is a builders trench represented by the 10YR 3/2 silty loam deposit defined on the east (exterior) side of Feature 31 (Image by Christopher Valvano).
+Feature 38 consists of the 10YR 3/2 silty loam deposit on the west (interior) side of Feature 31, and Feature 39 is a builder's trench represented by the 10YR 3/2 silty loam deposit defined on the east (exterior) side of Feature 31 (Image by Christopher Valvano).

-Excavation Unit 11 the dimensions of the feature are 4.6 ft.
-(N-S) x 1.9ft.
+Within Excavation Unit 11 the dimensions of the feature are 4.6 ft.
+(N-S) x 1.9 ft.
 (E-W).
-A large amount of flat glass and nails was recovered from the matrix surrounding the feature.
+Numerous flat glass fragments and nails were recovered from the matrix surrounding the feature.
 The team opened Excavation Units 13 and 15 to determine the extent of the feature.

-Feature 31 consists of the remains of an isolated foundation composed of two large gray fieldstones surrounded by flat rocks and mortar (Fig. 3.11).
-It was identified as the source of geophysics anomaly A50.
-The feature is oriented north-south and bisects Excavation Units 11 and 13.
-The average opening elevation is 764.421 ft. above median sea level (amsl) and the average elevation of the feature's base is 764.208 ft. amsl.
-The feature emerged in Level A2 of Excavation Units 11 and 13, and was fully exposed at the top of Level B2 in Excavation Unit 11 and at the base of Level B1 in Excavation Unit 13.
-Its depth varies from 0.75 ft. to 1.4 ft.
+Feature 31 was identified as the source of geophysics Anomaly A50.
+The feature was oriented north-south and runs through the middle of Excavation Units 11 and 13.
+The average opening elevation was 764.421 ft. amsl and the average elevation of the feature's base was 764.208 ft. amsl.
+The feature emerged in Level A2 of Excavation Units 11 and 13, and was fully exposed at the top of level B2 in Excavation Unit 11 and at the base of level B1 in Excavation Unit 13.
+Its thickness varies from 0.75 ft. to 1.4 ft.
 Feature 31's dimensions are 6.4 ft.
 (N-S) x 1.9 ft.
-(E-W) at its widest points (Figs. 3.10-3.12).
+(E-W) at its widest points (Figures 4.10-4.12).

-The soil west of the feature tended to have a color of 10YR 3/2 (very dark grayish brown) and a texture of silty clay.
+The soil west of Feature 31 tended to have a color of 10YR 3/2 (very dark grayish brown) and a texture of silty clay.
 Brick, charcoal, mortar, red sandy deposits, and pebbles of varying sizes were found west of the feature.
 Team Y recovered a large number of architectural materials such as flat glass, nails, and other metal objects from this side.
 Ceramics, bone, and beads were also found.
 To the east of Feature 31, the soil had a texture of silty clay and a color of 10YR 3/2 mottled with 10YR 6/6 (brownish yellow).
 Archaeologists recovered artifacts from this side that were similar in number and variety to those recovered from the west side.

-Figure 3.11.
-NSF-REU field school excavator Annelise Morris and Team Y describe Feature 31 and surrounding Features 38 and 39 and other deposits in a field school tour and progress report on each excavation site (Photograph by Terrance Martin).
+Figure 4.11.
+NSF-REU field school excavator Annelise Morris and Team Y describe Feature 31 and surrounding Features 38 and 39 and other deposits in a field school tour and progress report on each excavation site in 2008 (Photograph by Terrance Martin).